 Interested Scholars must apply for the Graduate Scholarship before beginning graduate or professional school and must not have already begun a graduate degree program.
 Scholars have up to three years to apply for this award after graduating from their Cooke Foundation-funded undergraduate degree program with exceptions granted on a case-by-case basis.
-Program information and eligibility requirements are posted online; application materials are posted in the fall.
+Program information and eligibility requirements are posted online; the Graduate Scholarship application opens in the fall.